opnfv/functest/docs/userguide/index.rst

    :align: center
    :alt: vIMS architecture

+Two types of information are stored in the Test Database:

-The duration of each step (orchestion deployment, VNF deployment and test), as well as test results, are stored and, in CI, pushed into the test collection database.
+ * the duration of each step (orchestion deployment, VNF deployment and test)
+ * the test results

+The deployment of a complete functional VNF allows the test of most of the essential functions needed for a NFV system.

 X
 --